 Erect herbaceous, variably hairy plants, either annual or perennial.
 Leaves are simple, alternante, with finely haired surface.
 Flowers are showy, yellow, pea-like.
 Fruit is a pea-like pod, becoming black with maturity, containing glossy black heart shaped seeds.

-Abnormal neurologic behavior develops (depression, aimless wandering, head pressing) once sever liver degeneration is present.
+Abnormal neurologic behavior develops (depression, aimless wandering, head pressing) once severe liver disease is present.

 Secondary photosensitization develops as a result of severe liver disease.
-White skinned (non pigmented) areas become red, swollen, and painful before the skin dies and sloughs-off as is if severly sun-burned.
+White skinned (non-pigmented) areas become red, swollen, and painful before the skin dies and sloughs-off as if severely sun-burned.

-Yellow coloration to the mucous membranes (jaundice), weight loss, diarrhea, rectal prolapse, edema of the legs, red urine (hemoglobinurea) are signs of severe liver disease.
+Yellow coloration to the mucous membranes (jaundice), weight loss, diarrhea, rectal prolapse, edema of the legs, are signs of severe liver disease.

 A liver biopsy to confirm the presence of megalocytosis, fibrosis and biliary hyperplasia, the classical signs of PA poisoning is the most definitive diagnostic test.

-The seeds of Crotolaria spp. remain viable for 40 years or more.
+The seeds of Crotalaria spp. remain viable for 40 years or more.